73% of companies invest in web design to differentiate their businesses from the rest in their industry.

 In the increasingly saturated B2B and B2C tech spaces, this differentiation in design can help companies increase their visibility, directly impacting their brand awareness, retention and customer journeys.

-Add to it the fact that 90% of websites bounce rates are design-related and you get the picture of how important it is to learn from the best web design examples and apply the knowledge to your brand.
+Add the fact that 90% of website bounce rates are design-related and you get the picture of how important it is to learn from the best web design examples and apply the knowledge to your brand.

-Before we look into the best tech websites of 2021, let’s go over the web design practices to apply this year.
+Before we look into the best tech websites of 2021, let’s go over the most sought-after design practices you NEED to apply this year.

 These practices served as our selection criteria for the B2B and B2C tech websites you’ll find below.